-What is Active Sourcing?
+What is active sourcing?

-How does Active Sourcing work?
+How does active sourcing work?

-Regardless of whether candidates are currently looking for a job or not, whether they are still studying or have just started at a company: Employers need to make contacts and maintain those contacts over the long term.
+Regardless of whether candidates are currently looking for a job or not, whether they are still studying or have just started at a company: Employers need to make contacts and maintain these contacts in the long term.
 Companies need to build relationships with IT talent and maintain them through regular contact.
 Events at colleges and universities are suitable for this, as are career fairs and networking events.
 Active recruiting thus forms the basis for faster recruiting processes in order to fill vacancies more quickly.

 Signs that your recruiting is passive